ansermino/CodeLens/deliverables/iteration-01.review.md

    * This made it more difficult in the case of tie
  * Trying to get every member to pitch an idea
    * While this resulted in an abundance of ideas many were dead in the water and we wasted a fair bit of time deciding which would be feasible.
+ * Meeting only once a week
+   * We thought that this frequency plus communication online would be enough, but it turned out that caused team members to just wait until the last minute

 #### Planned changes